How to check the alternator voltage output is one more simple check-up you can do on your own.

 How do I use the multimeter?

-There are two basic types: analogue (with a pointer needle) and digital.
+There are two basic types: analog (with a pointer needle) and digital.

 Both do a good job.
 I recommend the digital multimeter as you can get a more accurate and readable measuring.